Spatiotemporal Moran dynamics in continuous media: Introduction

 \section{Introduction}

-Evolutionary dynamics discusses how advantageous traits arise and spread across a population \cite{nowak2006evolutionary,moran1962,kimura1962probability,broom2014game,ewens2004mathematical,durrett2008probability}.
-Classical models of evolution often consider well-mixed populations, where spatial structures are ignored.
-However, the presence of structured populations and, in particular, spatial structures can change the outcome of an evolutionary process (Fig. \ref{fig1}).
+Evolutionary dynamics describes how advantageous traits arise and spread within a population \cite{nowak2006evolutionary,moran1962,kimura1962probability,broom2014game,ewens2004mathematical,durrett2008probability}.
+Classical models of evolution often consider well-mixed populations, where spatial structures are neglected.
+However, the presence of structured populations and, in particular, spatial structures can change the outcome of an evolutionary process (\Cref{fig1}).
 Understanding evolutionary mechanisms in spatially structured populations is crucial in evolutionary biology, ecology, and applied fields such as epidemiology and cancer dynamics \cite{nowak2000virus, waclaw2015spatial,noble2022spatial,komarova2006spatial}.
-Measures of success in a selection process, such as the chance of success of an advantageous allele, fixation probability, or its speed of spread, are profoundly different between a well-mixed population and a more realistic spatially structured population.
+Measures of evolutionary success in a selection process, such as the chance of success of an advantageous allele, fixation probability, or its speed of spread, are profoundly different between a well-mixed population and a more realistic spatially structured population.

 There are two approaches to study the dynamics of selection in spatial structures.
 First, agent-based models, such as Moran or Wright-Fisher, are useful in finite-population settings where stochasticity and drift are prominent.
 The spatial versions of Moran (or Wright-Fisher) models are defined on a lattice or a graph, which are known as evolutionary graphs.
 The nodes on the graph represent habitats, and the edges show the neighborhood and proximity between different habitats.
-Two common variations of the Moran dynamics are Birth-death (Bd) or Death-birth (Db) update rules \cite{moran1962, nowak2006evolutionary,lieberman2005evolutionary,ohtsuki2006simple, kaveh2014duality}.
+Two common variations of the Moran dynamics are birth-death (BD) or death-birth (DB) update rules \cite{moran1962, nowak2006evolutionary,lieberman2005evolutionary,ohtsuki2006simple, kaveh2014duality}.